 - Any other type of injury reported that prevents someone from performing the normal activities they were able to perform before the crash.

+Even some of the most common broken bones in car accidents can incapacitate crash victims.
 Many victims of incapacitating injuries also have the right to file a catastrophic injury claim.
 This is because they often suffer from lifelong complications, disability, or lost quality of life.
 We recommend speaking with a catastrophic injury lawyer about your case.

 What Is a Non-Incapacitating Injury?